Vector-valued extensions for fractional integrals of Laguerre expansions: Proof of Theorem

 \textit{Proof of e).} By using Proposition \ref{prop:mathK} we have to distinguish three cases in terms of $\s$. \begin{enumerate} \item[Case $\sigma <1/2$.]
 In this case

 where

-$I_2f(x)=L_{2\s}^{\text{loc}}f(x)$, and
+$I_2f(r)=L_{2\s}^{\operatorname{loc}}f(r)$, and

-For $I_1$ the required bound follows from Theorem \ref{thm:Flett-1} and for $I_2$ is an immediate consequence of Theorem \ref{thm:Flett-Duo}.
+For $I_1$ the required bound follows from Theorem \ref{thm:Flett-1}, taking into account also the condition $\frac{1}{p}-\frac{\s}{\a+1}=\frac{1}{q}$.
+Indeed, for the first summand we are applying Theorem \ref{thm:Flett-1} with $\gamma=2(\a+1-\s)-\frac{2\a+2}{q}-1$, and for the second summand we apply Theorem \ref{thm:Flett-1} with $\gamma=-\frac{2\a+2}{q}-1$.
+Concerning $I_2$, the estimate is an immediate consequence of Theorem \ref{thm:Flett-Duo}.
 For $I_3$, we can prove the boundedness for the pairs $(1/q,1/p)=(1-\s/(\a+1),1)$ and $(1/q,1/p)=(0,\s/(\a+1))$ as we did in a) and c).
-Indeed, the result will follow by applying Minkowski or H\"{o}lder inequalities and taking into account that
+Indeed, the result will follow by applying Minkowski's or H\"{o}lder's inequalities and taking into account that

-for any $r\ge 1$.
+for any $u\ge 1$.
 The complete result is obtained by interpolation.

 \item[Case $\sigma=1/2$.]
 Now, it is verified that $1/p-1/q=1/{2(\alpha+1)}=:\delta<1$.
 Then (since $-\log t \le C t^{1-\delta}$, for $0<t<C<1$)

 where